sitescript/Equicord/README.md

 - Encryptcord by Inbestigator
 - EquicordCSS by thororen, Panniku, Dablulite, Coolesding, MiniDiscordThemes, LuckFire, gold_me
 - ExportContacts by dat_insanity
+- FakeProfileThemesAndEffects by ryan
 - FindReply by newwares
 - FixFileExtensions by thororen
 - FrequentQuickSwitcher by Samwich
 - FriendshipRanks by Samwich
 - FriendTags by Samwich
+- FullUserInChatbox by sadan
 - GensokyoRadioRPC by RyanCaoDev & Prince527
-- GifCollections by Aria & creations
+- GifCollections by Aria & Creations
 - GifRoulette by Samwich
 - Glide by Samwich
 - GlobalBadges by HypedDomi & Hosted by Wolfie